 * Entry to the band is through attending two trial rehearsals and an audition (please see audition information in the next menu).
 Frequent independent practice is pivotal to sustaining membership.

-* Usually ideal for students up to the age of 19 (anyone 20 or above is only eligible for Jazz2Go)
+* Ideal for young musicians up to the age of 21 (anyone over 21 is eligible for Jazz2Go)